 Chairs of Feminisms, Intersectionality & Narrative Practice

-Tileah Drahm-Butler (she/her) is a Kullilli & Yidinji woman, and with Respect to Darumbal.
+Tileah Drahm (she/her) is a Kullilli & Yidinji woman, and with Respect to Darumbal.
 Tileah is a Social Worker and PhD candidate and has completed a Master of Narrative Therapy and Community Work.
 Tileah has over 20 years of experience working across Aboriginal Health and Social and Emotional wellbeing, and now works as an Emergency Department (ED) Social Worker at the Cairns Hospital.
 Tileah leads the teaching of Narrative Therapy and Community Work through an Aboriginal lens and is a Dulwich Centre Co-Chair of Feminisms, Intersectionality and Narrative Practice.
 Teaching Narrative Practice to First Nations people, and the yarns that take place through these times, is what floats Tileah’s boat!
 Tileah’s PhD research intends on transforming the Cairns Hospital ED into a place of cultural safety, bringing together her passion for Aboriginal Narrative practice, community work and Emergency care.

-Sekneh Hammoud-Beckett is a Narrative Therapist and Registered Psychologist (MAPS) based in Sydney.
+Sekneh Hammoud is a Narrative Therapist and Registered Psychologist (MAPS) based in Sydney.
 For over a decade she was employed with the New South Wales Department of Health (Youth Mental Health) engaging in health promotion and therapeutic services for young people and their families.
 She also worked as a researcher with the Division of General Practitioners and a Consultant Psychologist for Twenty10, a NSW community service for young people and their families navigating diverse identities.
 In addition, Sekneh she was part of the teaching faculty for the Masters of Social Health and Postgraduate Applied Psychology Course at Macquarie University for ten years.
 Currently, Sekneh works in private practice providing therapy, consultancy, teaching and supervision.
 She has papers published, received media and parliamentary attention and given numerous talks both nationally and internationally exploring the relationship between sexuality, religiosity, and issues around gendered violence and racism.
 When not immersed in the therapeutic space, she is actively engaged in community advocacy roles.
 Sekneh enjoys the practitioners’ space and revels with an innovative and collaborative blend of creativity, social justice activism and narrative therapy with the people and communities she meets.
 Sekneh believes her ‘work is love made visible.’

-Dulwich Centre Fellowship - Tiffany Sostar
+Dulwich Centre Fellowship in support of trans lives - Tiffany Sostar

 Tiffany Sostar (they/them) is a narrative therapist and community worker living as an uninvited guest on Treaty 7 land (in Calgary, Alberta, Canada).
 They have a small independent practice and meet with people virtually.
 They love collective narrative practice and documentation, and are interested in the ways collective narrative practice overlaps and intersects with legacies of queer and feminist zine culture.
 They graduated from the Master of Narrative Therapy and Community Work program in 2018, and enjoy being an ongoing part of the program as a faculty member and subject designer in Canvas.
 Tiffany is a queer, non-binary, non-monogamous, disabled step-parent, living in lots of liminal spaces, and interested in working in these spaces.
 They came to narrative practice through the ‘community work’ side, after having founded and facilitated Possibilities, a bi/pan/ace community group in Calgary, for 11 years.
 They’ve also worked for many years in trans, polyamorous/non-monogamous, and disabled community spaces, and are interested in narrative responses to climate crisis, and narrative conversations that dive into nerdy topics like movies, tv shows, books, and tabletop role-playing games.
 Their work with the ‘BPD Superpowers’ group is a sparkling thread through their narrative life, and they are deeply grateful for the mad, crip, decolonial invitations that this group has offered them.